 Intactness: the original cemetery, including its planting scheme, remains largely intact despite extensions to the west which do not detract from its historic interest.

 Design Quality: its design is an early and good example of the work of Archibald Matthias Dunn, a Catholic architect well regarded in the north of England.

 Group Value: it retains a full suite of well-preserved buildings of high quality by Dunn, including twin chapels, twin entrance lodges and gates (Listed Grade II).

 Local Distinctiveness: it has a good range of monuments reflecting Hexham’s social and economic history.

 Researching your family tree

-Burial records for Hexham Cemetery go back to 1869.
+Burial records for St Andrew’s Cemetery go back to 1859.
 Before that date you need to search Church Parish Records and other sources.
-Northumberland County Council Archive Office also has very many records and papers.
-It holds the records of Hexham Cemetery because these are passed on to the Archive Office fairly regularly.
-The Town Council therefore cannot directly assist with research.
-For all research in Northumberland County please contact the Northumberland County Council Archive Office.
+Northumberland County Council Archive Office also has many records and papers.
+For all research in Northumberland please contact the Northumberland County Council Archive Office.